CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 Not currently implemented.

 This application will read data from the CSV file generated by the persist_oanda_forex_data_to_csv application and send it to the rest of the system.
-It is intended for developement and system testing.
+It is intended for development and system testing.

 ***

 #### oanda_persistence_manager

 A REST server that gives access to the Trading Database (both Oanda and generic trading data).
-The generic trading data is what is required to make trading decisions for a security, bond, or an trading intrument.
+The generic trading data is what is required to make trading decisions for a security, bond, or an trading instrument.

 ***